© Becky Stern https://www.flickr.com/photos/bekathwia/

 Start early because you need more time for sorting.

 We were never able to get rid of everything in one go.
-75% would either go on the recycled paper stack, the sale pile, or in the bin bag.
-But 20% ended up on the ‘save’ pile.
+75% would end up on the recycled paper stack, the sale pile, or in the bin bag.
+But the rest ended up on the ‘save’ pile.
 “I just have to keep this!”

-It was an emotional thing.
-We ended up re-visiting our ‘keep’ pile several times since it became easier to purge things after we re-visited it.
+It was an emotional process.
+We ended up re-visiting the ‘keep’ pile several times since it became easier to purge things after we re-visited it.

-Plus we regularly came across items that brought back memories, such as old school yearbooks.
-So we’d stop sorting to page through the books, remembering those days and our fellow students.
+Plus, we regularly came across items that brought back memories, such as old school yearbooks.
+So we’d stop sorting to flip through the pages, remembering those days and our classmates.
 Digging through our belongings turned out to be a bit emotional at times.

 Photograph sentimental stuff

 Take pictures of souvenirs and sentimental items.
-Even though you haven’t looked at them for years (because they were buried underneath the rest of your belongings) it’s still emotionally difficult to get rid of them.
+Even if you haven’t looked at them in years (because they were buried under everything else), it’s still emotionally difficult to get rid of them.
 By taking pictures that you can view later, it’s easier to bin them.

 Set analogue media over to a digital format

-We’re from an earlier generation.
-So our house was full of records, CD’s, cassettes, photos, and analogue slides.
-My husband couldn’t bear to lose any music and he spent innumerable hours digitalizing it.
+We’re from an earlier generation, so our house was full of records, CDs, cassettes, photos, and analogue slides.
+My husband couldn’t bear to lose any music and he spent countless hours digitalizing it.

-For the analogue slides, we were able to get hold of a slide scanner with an automatic feed.
+For the analogue slides, we managed to get hold of a slide scanner with an automatic feed.
 Even though it took a couple of months to scan them all; it didn’t cost that much effort.

-We also ended up digitalizing all of our photographs via a flatbed scanner and only saving a shoebox full of our most sentimental snaps.
+We also digitized all our photographs using a flatbed scanner, keeping only a shoebox full of our most sentimental snaps.

 Selling stuff

-We both worked full-time until just before our departure date.
-So that only left weekends for sorting, trip planning, and selling off our possessions.
+We both worked full-time until just before our departure.
+This left only weekends for sorting, trip planning, and selling off our possessions.

-As everybody knows who has ever sold something via the internet, it’s a time-consuming process.
-You have to research prices, take good photos, write descriptions, etc. etc. etc. We just didn’t have the extra time to do it and ended up only selling our larger, pricier items that we didn’t regularly use.
+As anyone who has sold something online knows, it’s a time-consuming process.
+You have to research prices, take good photos, write descriptions, and more.
+We simply didn’t have the extra time, so we ended up selling only our larger, pricier items that we didn’t regularly use.

-Smaller items were donated to friends and a second-hand store bought our used furniture in one go.
+Smaller items were donated to friends and a second-hand store purchased our used furniture in one go.
 (We didn’t own designer furniture.)

 Selling tips from others

-Some downsizers have had success selling their possessions via a ‘stuff blog’ (posting photos of all of their for-sale items on a website) or making a ‘stuff page’ on facebook and sending the link to all of their friends.
+Some downsizers have had success selling their possessions via a ‘stuff blog’—posting photos of all for-sale items on a website—or creating a ‘stuff page’ on Facebook and sharing the link with friends.

-Others have turned their apartment into a garage sale by putting price tags on everything.
-Then when someone came around to pick up an item– they would ask if there was anything else they were interested in.
+Others have turned their apartment into a garage sale by placing price tags on everything.
+When someone came to pick up an item, they would ask if there was anything else they were interested in.

 Storage Tips: